 After successful community advocacy, in March 2012, the NYC Council designated the entrance of the new public park to house the NYC AIDS Memorial.
 The park is planned as part of the redevelopment of the former St. Vincent’s Hospital campus, which housed the City’s first and largest AIDS ward.
 The memorial will be located at the intersection of West 12th Street and Greenwich Avenue, a block from the LGBT Community Center.
 The park and Memorial will create a new, significant green space and amenity in the historic West Village.

 Christopher Tepper and Paul Kelterborn, two young urban planners, joined forces to create the AIDS memorial during the public design process for the new park at St. Vincent’s.
 In conjunction with Architectural Record and Architizer, the AIDS Memorial launched an international design competition in November 2011, chaired by Michael Arad, the designer of the National September 11 Memorial, to generate ideas for the memorial park design.
 Nearly 500 architects from around the world submitted designs.
 Studio a+i, based in Brooklyn, won the competition to become the park’s architect.
-Pulitzer Prize and Tony Award winning playwright Tony Kushner (“Angels in America”) will lead a committee of historians, artists, community members and activists to curate the Memorial’s narrative surface.
+A committee of historians, artists, community members and activists will curate the Memorial’s narrative surface.

-With a tight timeline, construction of the AIDS Memorial is slated to begin in Summer 2013 with an anticipated opening in late 2014.
+With a tight timeline, construction of the AIDS Memorial is slated to begin in fall 2014 with an anticipated opening in late 2015.

-The estimated cost of the NYC AIDS Memorial is approximately $3.5M – including project design and construction, an operating reserve for maintenance, and funds for initial educational programming so that the memorial serves both as a physical tribute and a gateway for learning about the epidemic.
-We are reaching out to both New York City and State elected officials along with foundations, corporations and individuals to fund this long overdue project.
+The estimated cost of the NYC AIDS Memorial is approximately $5M– including project design and construction, an operating reserve for maintenance, and funds for initial educational programming so that the memorial serves both as a physical tribute and a gateway for learning about the epidemic.
+To date, we have raised nearly $4 million from New York City and State elected officials, foundations, corporations and individuals.